AgoraIO-Community/VideoLoaderAPI/Android/README.md

 ### 1. Quick Start

-This section mainly describes how to quickly run the VideoLoaderAPI Demo.
+This section mainly describes how to quickly run the VideoLoaderAPI Demo

 #### 1.1 Environment Preparation

 - Minimum compatibility with Android 5.0 (SDK API Level 21)
-- Android Studio 3.5 or above.
+- Android Studio 3.5 or above
-- Android devices running Android 5.0 or above.
+- Android devices running Android 5.0 or above

 #### 1.2 Running the Sample